elvincelilov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ω = Angular velocity
 𝑟
 r = Distance from the pivot
-For a slider-crank mechanism (a special case of four-bar linkage), the Coriolis acceleration is given by:
+For a slider-crank mechanism (a special case of a four-bar linkage), the Coriolis acceleration is given by:

 𝑎
 𝑐